dabit3/build-an-authenticated-api-with-cdk/README.md

 This workshop is intended for intermediate to advanced JavaScript developers wanting to learn more about full stack serverless development.

-While some level of React and GraphQL is helpful, because all front end code provided is copy and paste-able, this workshop requires zero previous knowledge about React or GraphQL.
+While some level of GraphQL is helpful, because all code provided is copy and paste-able, this workshop requires zero previous knowledge of GraphQL.

 ### Topics we'll be covering: